 One way to pay for big ticket items is to use a credit card and make monthly payments.
 However, more Americans are looking for ways to reduce debt and keep their credit balances low.
 The best way to purchase a big item that you need is to take advantage of your credit union in New Bedford and start saving money in your credit union savings account, much the way that a squirrel might store nuts away for the winter.
-Putting a few dollars in at a time can add up, and there are some easy ways to cut expenses from your monthly budget to help you invest even more into your New Bedford share savings.
+Putting a few dollars in at a time can add up, and there are some easy ways to cut expenses from your monthly budget to help you invest even more into your share savings.
 In addition to basic savings accounts, there are money market accounts, certificates of deposit, and other savings opportunities that you can use to your advantage at St Anne Credit Union in New Bedford.

 Step One: Identify a Need